opfesoft/sol-docs/db/characters/character_skills.md

 ### guid

-A Global Unique Identifier.
-(The seam in all characters-tables)
+The GUID of the character.
+See [characters.guid](characters.md#guid)

 ### skill

-The skill a character own's.
+The skill a character owns.
 A listing of those can be found in here.

 ### value